-The company has leased land and building for its office use during the year.
+The company leased land and building for its office use during the previous financial year.
 The term of the lease is for two years and seven months.
 Fixed lease payments are made during the term of the lease.
 The lease has an option to renew for a further three terms.
-The extension option of one year each are exercisable by the company and not by the lessor.
+The extension option of one year each is exercisable by the company and not by the lessor.
 The company assesses at the lease commencement whether it is reasonably certain to exercise the extension options.
 The company would reassess whether it is reasonably certain to exercise the options if there is significant event or significant change in circumstances within its control.
-In the comparative period the company did not have any operating leases, hence no changes were required to the made to the financial statements.